The Lesbian Body

 The Lesbian Body (Le Corps Lesbien) is a 1973 novel by Monique Wittig.
 It was translated into English in 1975.

-Plot

 According to Wittig's The New York Times obituary, "lesbian lovers literally invade each other's bodies as an act of love."

-Literary significance and criticism

 Wittig said "When I came upon the title, Corps Lesbien, the association of these two words made me laugh.
 It was absurdly sarcastic."